l3clinic18/Milestone3/README.md

 # Milestone3
 Source writen in Python 3.5
 Branch(s):
-	master -> Robot A
+	master -> Robot A,
-	RobotB -> Robot B
+	RobotB -> Robot B,
-	RobotC -> Robot C (This branch will be added soon)
+	RobotC -> Robot C (This branch will be added soon).

              	   /\
                   /  \